 NAEA Co-Sponsors National Arts Advocacy Day, March 23 & 24, 2015

 Briefing Papers Issued Regarding NEA Funding, USDOE Arts in Education Grant Program, and ESEA Reauthorization

 As a national co-sponsor, NAEA is actively participating in National Arts Advocacy Day events in Washington, DC.
-NAEA Legislative Liaison Kathi R. Levin is co-presenting the Arts in Education Funding and ESEA Reauthorization trainings at the briefing sessions on Monday, March 24 and will represent NAEA at the Congressional Arts Kick-off on Tuesday, March 25.
-She is also attending the Nancy Hanks Lecture presented this year by acclaimed New York Times columnist Maureen Dowd on Monday evening at the John F. Kennedy Center for the Performing Arts and the invitational White House Briefing for Co-sponsors on Tuesday, March 25.
+NAEA Legislative Liaison Kathi R. Levin is co-presenting the Arts in Education Funding and ESEA Reauthorization trainings at the briefing sessions on Monday, March 23 and will represent NAEA at the Congressional Arts Kick-off on Tuesday, March 24.
+She is also attending the Nancy Hanks Lecture presented this year by acclaimed television producer Norman Lear on Monday evening at the John F. Kennedy Center for the Performing Arts.

 About Arts Advocacy Day

 Arts Advocacy Day kicks off on Monday with a day of legislative training sessions for hundreds of grassroots arts advocates from across the country.
 Advocates learn about the current arts issues circulating on Capitol Hill and how to become effective advocates for increased support for the arts.
-On Tuesday, the day begins with the Congressional Arts Kick Off Event in the Cannon Caucus Room.
+On Tuesday, the day begins with the Congressional Arts Kick Off Event on Capitol Hill.
 This event will feature brief remarks by Members of Congress and acclaimed guests.
 The Kick Off is designed to rally advocates immediately before they begin their lobbying visits with their Members of Congress across Capitol Hill.

 • Funding the Arts In Education Program at the U.S. Department Of Education: Improving Access to Arts Education for All Students